CerberusX1/mo2-tools/README.md

 step 3, run run_changelog.bat any time you have added new mods and wish to generate a new changelog

 step 4 enjoy less work

+notes

+when you first run the set up it will appear to not be working, just let it do its thing it might take a bit, its building a snapshot of your modlist.

+to get the correct version number in the changelog please compile your modlist in wabbajack before running the changelog tool, other wise you can edit the version number manually